Somewhere between news and memes: what is Reddit?

 Reddit is primarily popular in the USA, where it has a significant loyal readership – about 42% of Reddit users are American.
-However, the website is also a hit in the UK and is growing in popularity abroad, although it may take some time before they start seeing comparable numbers.
+However, the website is growing in popularity abroad, although it may take some time before they start seeing comparable numbers.

 The increasingly negative media attention on Facebook and the subsequent mass Facebook user exodus is perhaps an opportunity for social networks like Reddit to gain more traction.
 But what exactly is Reddit?